 - Service may feel slow (and patchy), but there's no rushing you out of there either.

 - Tables generally aren't cleared until you ask for the bill, which in traditional places arrives with complimentary fruit or sweets or a shot of liquor.
-Receipts may be placed on the table at the start of the meal in case tax inspectors visit.
+Receipts may be placed on the table at the start and during the meal in case tax inspectors visit.

 - Greeks drink with meals (the drinking age is 16), but public drunkenness is uncommon and frowned upon.